iOStestApp/LoginTestApp/README.md

-Simple login form includes Login page and Registeration for new users.
-Initial login/password = tester/password
+Simple login app includes Login and Registeration view.
+Initial correct login/password = tester/password

-Task: Develop ui test for current app using any preferred framework.
+Task: Develop as many ui tests as possible for this app using any preferred framework.